namlv97/en-vi-nli-xlm-roberta-base-4-last-layers/README.md

 ### Vietnamese premise length + Vietnamese hypothesis length distribution
 ![vi-total](https://user-images.githubusercontent.com/101851984/172544045-88e7a7ce-ab21-4225-88a5-21b9ac4ef8c4.png)

 However, I did not take all samples.
-I only took which sample length is smaller than or equal 100 tokens and greater than 0
+I only took which sample total length is smaller than or equal 100 tokens and greater than 0

 The training dataset:
 | Num samples | premise language | hypothesis language |